Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 {\ With these points made, taking the wavevector to zero, we find the following longitudinal electric conductivity, \begin{widetext}

 \end{widetext} where we have expanded to $\mathcal{O}(B^2)$ in the magnetic field and we defined the enthalpy density $w=\epsilon+p$.
 Note that the $\mathcal{O}(B^2)$ term is explicitly frame dependent because of its dependence on the $\xi$.
 For example in the Landau frame $\xi_B^\epsilon \equiv 0$, while in generic frames this is not true.
 Similar, frame dependent, results hold for the thermo-electric and thermal conductivities.
-As a consistency check, note that we reproduce the results of \cite{landsteiner:negativemagnetoresistivity} and \cite{abbasi:magnetotransportanomalous} in their corresponding frames.
-That the magnetic field dependent term should not be considered physical is indeed manifest in the fact that that the $B^2$ (and higher) terms must be ignored, as they are higher order in derivatives than we are working in.
-Subsequently, the anomaly plays no role in the conductivity. }
+As a consistency check, note that we reproduce the results of \cite{landsteiner:negativemagnetoresistivity} in the Landau frame.
+The frame dependence of the conductivity is a sign that we are doing something wrong by keeping terms higher order than our constitutive relations allow us to do, as discussed above in \eqref{Eq:ExampleSoln} and \eqref{Eq:Green_function}.
+In particular, we emphasize that the magnetic field dependent term should not be considered physical since the $B^2$ (and higher) terms must be ignored, as they are higher order in derivatives than then one we, and most of the hydrodynamic literature, are working in.
+Subsequently, the anomaly plays no role in the conductivity at this order in the derivative expansion. }

 {\ Moreover, if we naively take the longitudinal correlator without keeping track of the derivative order, we can readily find that the expressions in generic frames are not Onsager reciprocal; meaning $\alpha_{zz}\neq\bar{\alpha}_{zz}$.
 Furthermore the electric field and the chemical potential gradient do not appear as equivalent sources for the current via the Einstein combination $E_\nu - T\partial_\nu \mu/T$ in such cases.
 It should also be noted that the frame dependence of \eqref{Eq:ACLongitudinalconductivity} is not a consequence of spurious UV poles \cite{kovtun:lectureshydrodynamic} - rather it is a consequence of spurious residues.
 Indeed, we have confirmed that the modes are frame independent (up to $\mathcal{O}(\partial^2)$).
 Similarly, the transverse correlators are independent of the anomalous transport terms and non-ambiguous when kept to the appropriate order.}